Spreefeld, Spreeacker, Teepee Land, Holzmarkt, WIEWEIL

 VOLLGUT, ALLTAG, CRCLR

 The non-profit Edith Maryon Foundation is expected to acquire a large part of the site of the former Kindl brewery in the Rollberg district in 2015.
 The aim of the site acquisition is to make one of the large industrial wastelands in Neukölln available and secure for social, creative and ecological uses in the long term.
 The site is to become an attractive place for work and encounters and contribute to a good neighborhood in the Rollbergkiez.
-It should also become a central place in terms of urban space that contributes significantly to identification in the neighborhood.
+It should also become a central place in terms of urban space that contributes significantly to identity in the neighborhood.
 Social compatibility, accessibility and diversity, environmental compatibility, resource conservation and waste avoidance are essential criteria for further development.
 The neighborhood development is to be carried out with the participation of the users, the neighborhood, the district and the interested population.
 Initially, two partial plots of land have been given in hereditary building rights to TRNSFRM eG, which will build the ALLTAG for social resident groups and services on the one hand and a Circular Economy House for laboratory-like thinking, management and living in cycles on the other hand in an experimental, modular wood hybrid construction and will let them to the future operator groups by means of a general lease agreement.
 The One World Center, projected by Berlin Global Village e.V., is also located on the site.

 The basic idea of Refugio is to live, work and share together.
 For people with and without refugee experiences, and beyond.
 In Refugio Berlin, new and old Berliners live and work together on six floors.
 The first two floors are more for public life, with the Refugio Café and event venues such as the festival and conference hall, conference floor and catering kitchen.
 The private living and retreat areas of the residents are located on the three upper floors.
 Everything is crowned by a roof garden with a view of Neukölln.
 The buffer on the second floor is formed by the studio floor and the dance studio.
 To enrich the building, there are additional public welfare-oriented commercial tenants.
 Since summer 2015, people looking for a new home and a new life have been living and working in Refugio Berlin.
 Refugio is a project of the Berlin City Mission.